akkadotnet/akka.net/docs/articles/concepts/message-delivery-reliability.md

 As a supplementary part we give a few pointers at how to build stronger reliability on top of the built-in ones.
-The chapter closes by discussing the role of the “Dead Letter Office”.
+The chapter closes by discussing the role of the "Dead Letter Office".

 ## The General Rules